chingc/resume/README.md

 ## PROFILE

 I am a tech enthusiast that used to assemble systems for myself and others.
 Today, I spend most of my time on software.
-I enjoy working in fast-paced environments where my contributions can make a meaningful impact to my fellow developers and to the business.
-I think computers should be easy and try to express that through my code.
+I enjoy working in fast-paced environments that allow for quick iteration, and where my contributions can make a meaningful impact to my fellow developers and to the business.
+I think computers should be easy.
+I think computers should work for humans.

 ## TECH STACK